sandbox-bio/sandbox.bio/src/content/makefile-intro/steps/Step10.md

 <!-- TOPIC: Dynamic vs. Concrete Targets -->

-In the last step, we used wildcards to simplify the `story` prerequisites to `story-%`, but it only ran the `story` recipe.
+In the last step, we used wildcards to simplify the `story` prerequisites to `story-%`, but `make` complained that it didn't have a rule for the `story-%` target.
 Remember what we learned about **implicit** vs **explicit** rules?
 Well, it turns out `make` differentiates between these types based on the _target_.
 Basically, if we use a wildcard in the target, it's an implicit rule, and if not, it's an explicit rule.

 **tl;dr:** `make` treated the `story-%` prerequisite as an explicit string, because the `story` target is static.